3 Months Baby Developmental Milestones

 - As your baby’s internal systems develop, you will notice that sleep time becomes longer, for a good six or seven hours.
 This is good news as you can get some more rest yourself.
 If you do hear sounds in the middle of the night, ensure that you check on the baby.
 Sometimes, babies will just cry for a few seconds, and go right back to sleep, so you don’t need to pick them up and feed them immediately.

-- By three months, you and your baby will have developed a proper feeding and sleeping routine, which will allow you to plan your time more effectively too.
+- You and your 3-month-old baby will have developed a proper feeding and sleeping routine, which will allow you to plan your time more effectively too.

 - Your baby can see better, which allows a better understanding of and reaction to many gestures.
 You will notice this when you smile at your baby, and you get a smile in return.